RaimbekNusi/K-means/README.md

 is the contents of the file backyard.txt giving information on seven samples, and the last sample has vitamin C level 220 and GLA level 190.

+## How to use

+Here are the steps for how to open, use and utilize the program:
+- First, open the file